tlswg/tls13-spec/draft-ietf-tls-tls13.md

 of these parameters need not be fatal.

 The server indicates its selected parameters in the ServerHello as
-follow: If PSK is being used then the server will send a "pre_shared_key" extension indicating the selected key.
+follows: If PSK is being used then the server will send a "pre_shared_key" extension indicating the selected key.
 If PSK is not being used, then (EC)DHE and certificate-based authentication are always used.
 When (EC)DHE is in use, the server will also provide a